CrowdStrike/falcon-helm/helm-charts/falcon-image-analyzer/README.md

   clientID: "xxxxxxxxxxx"
   clientSecret: "yyyyyyyyyyyy"
   clusterName: my-test-cluster
-  agentRegion: us-1 or us-2 or eu-1 or gov1 or gov2
+  agentRegion: us-1 or us-2 or us-3 or eu-1 or gov1 or gov2
   cid: MYCID-XY
   dockerAPIToken: asdfsfsdfsfsd ( Crowdstrike Artifacotry Token for IAR Image )